The purposes of Pi Theta Epsilon (PTE), as stated in the society's constitution, are to:

 The Martha J. Kirkland Endowed Scholarship is one of over 50 scholarships available from the AOTF and state occupational therapy associations.
 PTE membership is a requirement to be considered for the Martha J. Kirkland Endowed Scholarship.
 Click here for information on AOTF scholarships.

 THE PRESIDENT'S AWARD

-The President's Award honors and recognizes one or more PTE Chapters for organizing and implementing outstanding scholarly activities.
+The President's Award honors and recognizes one or more PTE chapters that organize and implement outstanding scholarly activities.
 Each chapter may submit one application detailing one scholarly chapter event.
 Applications may be submitted on a rolling basis but must be emailed to the PTE national office by October 1 to be considered for that year.
 The winning chapter will be recognized at the PTE Annual Business Meeting at the AOTA/NBCOT National Student Conclave.
-Learn more about this award here.
+Learn more about the President's Award.